Configuring ONLYOFFICE SP and AD FS IdP

 11. Select the Send LDAP Attributes as Claims option from the Claim rule template list and click the Next button,

-12. Type in any name in the Claim rule name field.
+12. Enter any name in the Claim rule name field.
 Select the Active Directory option from the Attribute store list and fill in the Mapping of LDAP attributes to outgoing claim types form according to the table below.
-When ready, click Finish.
+When complete, click Finish.

 LDAP Attribute (Select or type to add more)Outgoing Claim Type (Select or type to add more)